danremollino/nova-figlet/FIGlet Text.novaextension/README.md

 # How to Use FIGlet Text
 FIGlet Text will add a 'Convert Selection to FIGlet' menu item to the Editor menu.
 Make one or more selections in the editor and run the command.

-# Known Issues
-- selected text with non-whitespace characters preceding the selection will output the text on each line

 # Planned Features
 - borders